-It might not be the most exciting topic but choosing the right envelope for your direct mail campaign will have a major impact – on cost and response rate.
+It might not be the most exciting topic but choosing the right envelope for your direct mail campaign will have a major impact – on cost and response rates.
+Read on to learn some of our envelope optimisation tips, which will enhance the success of your future campaign.

 Choosing the correct size